benibela/xidel/readme.txt

   4 ) Multipage templates, i.e. a file that contain templates for several pages

 The kinds marked with a * are automatically detected, the other ones have to be activated with the extract-kind option.
-CSS Selectors are also 2autodetected", if they are written as css("...").
+CSS Selectors are also "autodetected", if they are written as css("...").
 See the sections below for a more detailed description of each expression kind.